JiboLikeThat/60tix/README.md

 Automatically monitors the [TSV 1860 München ticketing website](https://www.tsv1860-ticketing.de/tsv1860/) for new games and sends Telegram notifications when new tickets become available.

+## ⚠️ Disclaimer

+This is a personal project for educational purposes.
+Please use responsibly and respect the website's terms of service.
+The bot uses a reasonable check interval (default: 10 minutes) to minimize server load.

 ## Requirements

 - Python 3.13+